Assistance to the African Union

 NATO has also provided subject-matter experts for the Peace Support Operations Division (PSOD).
 The PSOD is responsible for the planning, conduct and management of AU operations and missions, including AMISOM.
 NATO experts, working side by side with AU counterparts, offered expertise in specific areas for a period of six to twelve months, renewable at the AU’s request.

-In addition to this logistical and planning support, NATO is also a member of the International Contact Group on Somalia.
+In addition to this logistical and planning support, NATO was also a member of the International Contact Group on Somalia.

 The AU made a general request to all partners, including NATO, on 17 January 2007 for financial and logistical support to AMISOM.
 It later made a more specific request to NATO on 22 May 2007, requesting strategic airlift support for AU member states willing to deploy in Somalia under AMISOM.